techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 2. By referencing the resource account assigned to the auto attendant or call queue to be nested.

     - Each resource account must have a Teams Phone Resource Account license.
-    - When a nested Auto attendant or Call queue is transferring calls to an external number, the resource account must have a Teams Phone Resource Account license and one of the following assigned:
+    - In addition to the Teams Phone Resource Account license, when a nested Auto attendant or Call queue is transferring calls to an external number, the resource account on the nest auto attendant or call queue must also have one of the following assigned:

       - A [Calling Plan](calling-plans-for-office-365.md) license and a phone number assigned.
       - An [Operator Connect](operator-connect-plan.md) phone number assigned.